dfki-ric/docker_image_development/Readme.md

 They are mounted to /opt/devel and as home directory for the devel user, by default, bash starts in /opt/devel

+This makes it possible to use the editors, git etc. on your host system and not from within the docker container

 * init your workspace, the setup.sh from uuwsim is auto-mounted

 mkdir src